TechWorksHub/best-practice-guide/source/cookbook.rst

   additional steps in data collection.
 For example, data collected by experimenting on animals is likely to require extra licenses and oversight.

+Implementing the Plan
+#####################

-We discussed supervised and unsupervised learning in the Establishing Goals section.
+We discussed supervised and unsupervised learning in the :ref:`Define Goals and Metrics<Define Goals and Metrics>` section.
 If you are dealing with a supervised learning problem (as is likely), the largest concern of data collection is how the data can be labeled.
 In a supervised learning application, we want to learn to predict some quantity from our data.
 To do that, we need examples which match our data and that quantity together.
 For example if we want an AI application that detects spam, we need to collect as data a set of emails, and divide them up into two categories - spam or not.

 Fundamentally, you have two choices of how to do this.
 Firstly, you can contrive a way to achieve this automatically.
 If you are predicting how sales